-The academic success coaching program at Oklahoma State University offers individualized attention to help students adjust personally and academically, both as they transition from high school to college and as they progress through their college experience.
-Coaches assist students with refining academic skills such as time management, effective study methods, identifying personal strengths and developing school/ life balance.
-Coaches also aid students in identifying and connecting with people, organizations and programs appropriate to their needs and interests.
-To request a coach or find more information on the program, please visit lasso.okstate.edu (http://lasso.okstate.edu) or call 405-744-3309.
+The Academic Success Coaching program at Oklahoma State University offers individualized attention to help students adjust personally and academically, both as they transition from high school to college and as they progress through their college experience.
+Success Coaches assist students with refining academic skills such as time management, effective study methods, identifying personal strengths and developing school/life balance.
+To request a Success Coach or find more information on the program, please visit lasso.okstate.edu (http://lasso.okstate.edu) or call 405.744.3309.